 The Mathematics A level course has been developed to prepare you for the AQA Mathematics A level qualification.
 The specification numbers are:

 - AS level-7356

 - A level-7357

-The AS level will be examined for the first time in Summer 2018 and the Full A level in Summer 2019.
+The Full A level will be examined for the first time in Summer 2019.

 The AS level component is assessed by two 90-minute exams, while the A level is assessed by three two-hour written exams.